Initial public offering: Procedure

 IPO procedures are governed by different laws in different countries.
 In the United States, IPOs are regulated by the United States Securities and Exchange Commission under the Securities Act of 1933.
 In the United Kingdom, the UK Listing Authority reviews and approves prospectuses and operates the listing regime.

 Planning

 Planning is crucial to a successful IPO.
-One book suggests the following seven planning steps:
+Following highlights some general steps to planning (simplified, may have more steps):